(CNN) Green New Deal fits perfectly on a bumper sticker.

 "enacting and enforcing trade rules, procurement standards, and border adjustments with strong labor and environmental protections"

 In this case Green New Dealers might align with Trump against trade deals, as Sen. Elizabeth Warren has.
 She, like Trump, opposed the Trans-Pacific Partnership.
 He said it was poorly negotiated.
 She said it didn't do enough for international worker rights.
-But the Green New Deal crowd goes further, and opposes even the deals Trump supports, like the planned US-Mexico-Canada trade agreement, which Warren has called NAFTA 2.0.
+But the Green New Deal crowd goes further, and opposes even the deals Trump supports, like the US-Mexico-Canada trade agreement, which Warren called NAFTA 2.0 -- though she ultimately wound up supporting it.

 "obtaining the free, prior, and informed consent of indigenous people for all decisions that affect indigenous people and their traditional territories, honoring all treaties and agreements with indigenous people, and protecting and enforcing the sovereignty and landrights of indigenous people"